Start With a Free Lesson

 We believe an effective lesson experience encourages students to eventually teach themselves.
 It is our goal to instill within each student a passion for music that will inspire them to be musicians for a lifetime.

 "The woods would be very silent if no birds sang there except those that sang the best."

 ~Henry David Thoreau

 Da Capo Music Studio opened in the Elburn and Countryside Community Center in November, 2009, with owners Ben Westfall and Kristin Paxinos as the sole instructors.
-In less than four years, they had outgrown that space, and moved to their current location on the corner of Routes 47 and 38 in Elburn.
+In less than four years their student roster had grown to over 120 students, they added 3 additional instructors, and they moved to the Prairie Valley North Commercial Complex at the corner of Routes 47 and 38.
 Their new location featured a recital space and a third sound isolation booth for private lessons, technique classes, and ensemble rehearsals.

 Because students who perform regularly practice more consistently and stay in music lessons longer than students that don't perform, recitals have always been a core component of Da Capo's curriculum.
 While researching his book, "The Savvy Music Teacher," David Cutler, author and Professor of Music Entrepreneurship at the University of South Carolina, discovered how many recitals Da Capo has hosted.
 When he contacted Ben and Kristin and learned how they have made recitals an integral part of their curriculum, he decided to feature them in his book as one of 100 music teachers from around the country that are making an impact.